What Is Microlearning? +6 Examples to Inspire You (2023)

 Among the microlearning examples we have taken here, Cardinal Health’s approach is particularly interesting.
 The employees at the Fortune 14 company were facing a roadblock in adopting Salesforce and they needed an effective solution.

-- The sales reps were mobile workers and they were finding it quite difficult to invest a lot of time in training.
+- The sales reps were mobile workers and were finding it quite difficult to take out time for training.
 The nature of work made it logistically hard to arrange classroom training sessions that the sales reps could benefit from.

 Cardinal Health approached Whatfix, a Digital Adoption Platform to improve their Salesforce adoption by providing their sales reps with a better form of training.
-They were subjected to a real-time learning environment through learning by doing with Digital Adoption.
+Employees were subjected to a real-time learning environment through learning by doing with Digital Adoption.
 Using Whatfix’s core technology, interactive walkthroughs, sales reps were provided task-based learning that allowed for shorter and more effective training.

-Why the solution worked
+Why the Solution Worked

-With training and user-assistance available on-demand, sales reps could better engage with Salesforce.
+With training and user assistance available on-demand, sales reps could better engage with Salesforce.
 The task-based nature of the Whatfix platform was able to solve a number of queries that sales reps had on a consistent basis.
 They could learn to use the application at their own pace without setting aside time exclusively for training.
 This actually made the sales reps more open to learning than they were with classroom training sessions.

 Above you can see how Whatfix seamlessly offers Digital Adoption within the Salesforce platform.
 Sales reps can access all the information they need without having to disrupt their workflow.